A Personal Story regarding former First Lady Barbara Bush

-It has been several months since the passing of the former First Lady, Barbara Bush.
-She was an intelligent woman of unwavering strength In the most difficult of circumstances.
+Former First Lady, Barbara Bush was an intelligent woman of unwavering strength In the most difficult of circumstances.
 She was a lady of grace, so loving, thoughtfully kind, and whose support for worthwhile causes (many anonymously) is well documented; I consider myself, like countless others, fortunate to having known her.

 In 1990, I was working in D.C. as a government consultant to the White House.
 Over the years I spoke to many groups in business and government frequently quoting my mother’s pearls of wisdom in dealing with challenging situations, and many of whom encouraged me to become my mother’s voice by penning a book about the lessons she learned in her personal and business life.

 I began writing the book in January 1990, and completed it that September of the same year, 9 months to the day.
 I offered the book to several White House staff members, one of who was Mrs. Bush’s press secretary.
 She asked if she could pass it along to Mrs. Bush.
 I said, “Of course, I would be honored.”
 I appreciated the thought but really had no expectations given her busy schedule, and certainly more pressing and important duties than my book.

 Only two weeks later her secretary called and said, “Robert, she loved your book and she’d like to meet you.”
 We met and she couldn’t have been more gracious, kind, considerate and genuinely interested.
 She said, “Oh Robert what a wonderful tribute to not only your mother but all mothers.”
 Before I could gather enough courage to ask for her endorsement, she said, “These are wonderful value lessons we need to keep in mind as we raise our children.
 If you like, you're more than welcome to use my name as a recommendation; and before I forget, may I have another copy...I’ll gladly pay for it.”